José Letelier

 José Antonio Letelier Henríquez (born 23 May 1966) is a Chilean football coach and former professional goalkeeper.
-He has been head coach of the Chile women's national football team since 2015.
+He was the head coach of the Chile women's national football team from 2015 to 2023.
+He is currently in charge of Peruvian side Alianza Lima (women).

 Playing career

 Letelier started playing in the youth categories of Universidad de Chile, before switching to rivals Colo-Colo where he was taken on as a professional in 1987.
 In 1988 Colo-Colo sent Letelier and three other young players – Francisco Huerta,Parcko Quiroz and René Pinto – on loan to Alianza Lima, whose team had perished in the 1987 Alianza Lima plane crash.
 After a further loan at Deportes Valdivia, he returned to Colo-Colo and understudied Daniel Morón and Marcelo Ramírez in the club's 1991 Copa Libertadores-winning squad.

 He was signed by Mexican club Atlético Morelia, where he played in 1991 and 1992, coinciding with his compatriot Juan Gutiérrez.
 He then completed his career back in Chile, with stints at Huachipato and Deportes Linares.